How can I help myself cope with cancer?

 Exercise is not only safe for most people during cancer treatment, but it can also help you feel better.
 Moderate exercise has been shown to help with tiredness, anxiety, muscle strength, and heart and blood vessel fitness.

 Most people with cancer can do some form of exercise.
-For example, walking is a good way to get started and a good way to keep moving when you are feeling stressed.
+For instance, walking is a good way to get started and a good way to keep moving when you’re feeling stressed.
 Talk with your doctor about your exercise plans before you start.
-Depending on your level of physical fitness, you may need help from a physical therapist to get started on a program that will work for you and is safe.
+Depending on your level of physical fitness, you may need help from a physical therapist to make a plan that will work for you and is safe.

 Keep in mind that even though exercise may help lower distress levels in some people, exercise alone is usually not enough to help people with moderate to severe distress.